wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/142-memorandum-dea-petherbridge-to-dot.md

 ---
+doc_date: '1967-08-30'
+doc_num: 142
+doc_order: 142
+naa_refs:
+- naa_barcode: 32394756
+  naa_control_symbol: 1967/4226
+  naa_series: A452
+  reference: '[NAA: A452, 1967/4226]'
-title: "142 Memorandum, Dea (Petherbridge) To Dot"
+title: Memorandum, Dea (Petherbridge) To Dot
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9650
 vol_id: 26
-doc_date: 1967-08-30
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 142 Memorandum, Dea (Petherbridge) To Dot

 Canberra, 30 August 1967

 Confidential

  **1968 Visiting Mission to Australian Trust Territories**

-Please refer to your memorandum of 23rd August, 1967, and its attachment2 concerning suggestions, relayed through the Australian Mission to the United Nations, that the United Nations Visiting Mission’s visit to New Guinea be so arranged as to allow Mission members to observe some part of the elections to the House of Assembly to be held in February/March, 1968.
+Please refer to your memorandum of 23rd August, 1967, and its attachment[2](#f2) concerning suggestions, relayed through the Australian Mission to the United Nations, that the United Nations Visiting Mission’s visit to New Guinea be so arranged as to allow Mission members to observe some part of the elections to the House of Assembly to be held in February/March, 1968.

 2\.
 We appreciate fully the pressures under which the T.P.N.G.
 Administration will be labouring during the polling period and that the arrival of the Visiting Mission would represent an additional heavy administrative burden.
 However, we feel that the points made to our Mission in New York by friendly delegations are valid.
 We also see merit in their own observations that the Mission’s presence would help in some way towards what has been established as our wish to see the authority of the Trusteeship Council sustained and in resisting the Committee of Twenty-four’s pressures to have Visiting Missions of that body go to dependent territories.
 We also feel that a decision which did not allow for some observation of these elections would be misconstrued in the United Nations no matter how valid our reasons for it might be.